LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Liveperson-support-policy.md

 | North America (z1.le.liveperson.net) | Sunday from 3 a.m. to 7 a.m.
 ET |
 | Europe (z2.le.liveperson.net) | Sunday from 6 a.m. to 10 a.m.
 GMT |
 | APAC (z3.le.liveperson.net) | Sunday from 9 p.m. to 2 a.m.
 AEST |

+### Unscheduled Maintenance
+On rare occasions, it may be necessary to conduct emergency or unscheduled maintenance activities.
+In these cases, we will give as much advance notice as possible through the Emergency Contact distribution list provided by the customer.